Updated: 10/28/19 | October 28th, 2019

 Now it’s all so simple that people can connect to whatever they need online from almost anywhere.
 The dark downside of that is many travelers stay waayyyy too connected to home.
 Physically they are abroad, but mentally they’re still connected to the safe and familiar idea of home.

 That’s the biggest downside I see to travel now: so many people are in their home-based social media bubble instead of interacting with the new people and experiences around them.

 The biggest plus is everything is easier and more organized now.
 If you can’t figure out how to get from place to place and find somewhere to stay now, you’re really dense.

-How do you pick the twenty-one destinations?
+How do you pick the 21 destinations?
 Why these ones and not others?

 You’re a family man.
 Can you travel on a budget as a family?
-A lot of people don’t believe you can.
+A lot of people don’t believe it’s possible.

 Do you travel a lot with your family?

 When I’m on a real writing trip where I’m going to have to be researching the whole time, I tend to go solo.
 But when I can mix that with some downtime, I take just my wife or my wife and daughter along.
 That’s much more fun.
 My daughter got her first passport when she was three and has seen a lot.
 Plus we’ve lived and traveled in Mexico for a year straight before and are going back there for two years in August.

 What are your top three tips for traveling on a budget with a family?